center-key/w3c-html-validator/README.md

    Allow the ugly slashes of self-closing tags despite XHTML being a hideous scourge on the web.

    - `html-validator docs '--ignore=/^Duplicate ID/'`<br>
-   Use a RegEx (regular expression) to skip all validation messages that start with "Duplicate ID".
+   Use a regex (regular expression) to skip all validation messages that start with "Duplicate ID".

    - `html-validator docs '--ignore=/^Duplicate ID|^Section lacks|^Element .blockquote. not allowed/'`<br>
-   Use a RegEx with "or" operators (`|`) to skip multiple validation messages.
+   Use a regex with "or" operators (`|`) to skip multiple validation messages.

+   - `html-validator docs --ignore-config=config/regex-patterns.txt`<br>
+   Similar to the pervious command but regex patterns are stored in a configuration file (see the _Ignore Configuration File_ section below).

    - `html-validator --quiet`<br>
    Suppress "pass" status messages.